tc39/notes/es9/2018-05/may-24.md

 YK: If we have Binary AST, then why would you use this?

-WH: The question of misspelled pragmas comes up—it's easy to mess up a long name like what's proposed here (unlike “use strict”), in which case nothing happens (silently).
-Another concern is retroactivity — a pragma inside a function takes effect considerably before the pragma is seen, which caused the “use strict” pragma to be banned there in some situations.
+WH: The question of misspelled pragmas comes up—it's easy to mess up a long name like what's proposed here (unlike "use strict"), in which case nothing happens (silently).
+Another concern is retroactivity — a pragma inside a function takes effect considerably before the pragma is seen, which caused the "use strict" pragma to be banned there in some situations.
 If we're addressing cross-cutting concerns of pragmas, we should look into both of these things.

 TST: There does seem to be enough of a consensus that this is worth pursuing.
 WH seems to have some concerns with using a pragma.